NSGA creates friends for life by providing relevant information and services in an innovative and responsive manner.

 Special Divisions & Committees

 NSGA also holds an annual meeting of the Sporting Goods Industry Hall of Fame Committee.
-The Committee, chaired by Bob Dickman, Senior Vice President and Director of Acquisitions for BSN Sports, considers nominees and their qualifications before voting on candidates.
+The Committee, chaired by Cathy Pryor, Senior Vice President, Store Operations for Hibbett Sports considers nominees and their qualifications before voting on candidates.

 The Association also manages the National Ski & Snowboard Retailers Association, an active group of approximately 250 specialty ski and snowboard retailers.